Frequently Asked Questions

 • During the plan review process you will be provided with the name and phone number of the inspector who will be responsible for the inspection of your building.
 Contact information for all State Building Code Inspectors can be found here.

 • The snow load for your area is established to determine the design load of your roof so it will support the maximum projected snow load (weight of snow) that may be on the roof of your building.
 Your roof must be designed to support the projected snow load for your area plus other pertinent loads.
-To obtain the snow load for your area, call your local building department or, if in the bureau'S jurisdiction, call the bureau prior to ordering your manufactured trusses.
+To obtain the snow load and other load types for your location you can utilize the ASCE 7 Hazard Tool.

 • The Building Code is not written by an individual, but is the culmination of years of research into failures, disasters and accidents that have occurred throughout the world.
 Building codes are merely minimum construction standards developed over the years that are intended to save lives and protect property from the hazards inherent in building construction.
 The International Building Code (IBC) is published by the International Code Council (ICC).